Vail Valley’s Case of the Stolen Sno-Cat solved, alleged thief still at large

 The Mesa County Sheriff's Office and Grand Junction Police Department SWAT teams executed the search warrant.

-Maybe Cuervo had barricaded himself in the house because of The General Lee, or maybe it was because of the weapons, ammunition, drugs and drug paraphernalia the SWAT team allegedly found when they went inside.
+Cuervo was not located, but officers allegedly found weapons, ammunition, drugs and drug paraphernalia when they went inside.

 Cuervo was not located.
 However The General Lee is safe in a Grand Junction police impound lot.
 Brandenburg will pick it up around 2:30 p.m.
 Tuesday, in plenty of time for this weekend's Sno-Cat jamboree.